The Lytham St Annes Art Collection

 PAINTING

 The light on the picture is focused upon the face of Christ, his hand outstretched, and follows his gaze down to Mary.
-In the background a stylised town can be seen before the fading hillside, but the foreground is obscured and has what looks like some damage to the canvas, perhaps due to a poor attempt at cleaning.
+In the background a stylistic town can be seen before the fading hillside.

 ARTIST